 This course is primarily performance-based.
-Repertoire includes a wide variety of music (e.g. Jazz, Blues, Rock).
+Repertoire includes a wide variety of music.
 This class seeks to cultivate the development of music fundamentals (e.g. sight-reading, instrumental technique, music theory) with a focus on rehearsing and preparing music.
 This course culminates in at least two major performances each year.
 This course may be repeated for credit.
 IMPORTANT: by taking this course, students understand that they are required to attend and participate in all performances-both during and outside of school hours.